Iron Filters: The Complete Guide

 How to remove iron from drinking water?

 To remove iron from your drinking water, more than likely you’ll need an iron filter in combination with another piece of water treatment equipment.
+In many homes, iron is just one part of the overall treatment setup, which is why we recommend reviewing the full well water filtration system guide if you’re dealing with multiple issues at once.

 How do iron filters work?

 When water passes through the bed, the media attracts soluble ferrous iron and converts it to an insoluble state.
 The oxidizing agent makes the iron and other contaminants in the water larger, making them easier to remove.
-A filter captures the iron, leaving your water iron-free.
+A filter then captures the iron, leaving your water iron-free.

 What’s the best type of filter for removing iron from drinking water?